‘Teen Mom 2’: Kailyn Lowry Finally Confirms Identity Of Baby Daddy

 Teen Mom 2 star Kailyn Lowry has finally confirmed the identity of her baby daddy.
 After months of speculation by fans and media outlets, the soon-to-be mother of three revealed the name of the father of her unborn child via her Twitter account on May 2.

 According to Radar Online, the Teen Mom 2 star has had enough of the media speculation about her baby daddy.
-After Kailyn decided to take a DNA test using ancestry.com to learn more about her heritage, one magazine outlet revealed that the reality star took the test and asked the question, “Is Chris Lopez really the baby daddy?”
+After Kailyn had decided to take a DNA test using ancestry.com to learn more about her heritage, one magazine outlet revealed that the reality star took the test and asked the question, “Is Chris Lopez really the baby daddy?”
 Kailyn replied to the tweet with, “Ancestry DNA & yeah he is…stop with the headlines already.”

 Ancestry DNA & yeah he is… stop with the headlines already. https://t.co/tAB1ef6RHu